These flavorful zucchini fritters are baked rather than fried, although you could fry them if you'd like.

 Before adding the grated zucchini to the mixture, it needs to be drained.
 To do that, place it in a strainer set atop a bowl.
 Add ½ teaspoon of kosher salt.
 Allow to drain for 30 minutes, then press on the zucchini with a spoon to extract liquid.

-The more liquid you get rid of, the crispier the fritters will be.
+The more liquid you remove, the crispier the fritters will be.
 You might be tempted to skip this extra step, but please don't.
 It's essential to the success of this recipe.

 Recipe FAQs

 Yes.
-I prefer baking since it's a hands-off approach to cooking.
+I prefer baking since it's a hands-off approach.
 But you can fry the fritters in batches in a nonstick skillet with about 2 tablespoons of olive oil.
 Cook them over medium heat until golden brown and cooked through, about 4 minutes per side.

 Yes.
 Just make sure to salt and drain it well and try to pick young and firm squashes - those tend to be less watery.